ArkajyotiSaha/independencepvalue-project/independencepvalue/README.md

 between two groups of Gaussian variables, where the groups were obtained by thresholding the correlation matrix.
 For a brief overview explaining why `independencepvalue` is needed and how it works, see [here](Overview.Rmd).
-Or for the full explanation, you can read our paper [Inferring independent sets of Gaussian variables after thresholding correlations](XXXX.arxiv.org).
+For the full explanation, you can read our paper [Inferring independent sets of Gaussian variables after thresholding correlations](XXXX.arxiv.org).

 ## How do I get `independencepvalue`?